DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 - **The Extinction Scenario**: Human Y-chromosomes being systematically bred out of existence over centuries
 - **Humanity's Innovation**: Invention of patriarchy as a survival strategy - the first act of conscious self-programming
 - **The 17:1 Bottleneck**: Result of humanity's own desperate control of reproduction, not external purge
-- **The Trauma Legacy**: Patriarchal security programming becomes humanity's dominant operating system
+- **The Adaptive Legacy**: Patriarchal protection systems become humanity's dominant organizing principle—a successful survival innovation that now requires conscious expansion

 **The Great Reproductive Bottleneck (~8,000-5,000 years ago)**: Genetic evidence reveals an extreme demographic crisis during this period:
 - Only 1 man successfully reproduces for every 17 women who bear children